Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Method

-The role of the auxiliary predictor is to further provide acoustic information to the intermediate feature.
-Its architecture is almost identical to that marked `*' in Fig. \ref{fig:discriminator}, with the exception that the input is the intermediate feature.
-The output channel of the $PostConv1D$ layer is set to the dimension of the mel-spectrogram instead of 128, and layer normalization is applied to the last stage of every residual 1-D convolutional block.
-In this way, we also match the receptive field with the vocoder because its input is also the intermediate feature, which enables to efficiently provide acoustic information.
-Since the auxiliary predictor is only used for the training stage, the computational complexity and memory usage are not increased.
+\textbf{Auxiliary predictor} To further provide acoustic information to the aligned embedding $I$, we adopt the auxiliary predictor whose input is $I$.
+Its architecture is identical to that marked `*' in Fig. \ref{fig:discriminator}, with the following exceptions: 1) The number of output channels for the $PostConv1D$ layer is set to the dimension of the mel-spectrogram; 2) Layer normalization is applied to the last stage of every residual 1D convolutional block.
+Note that its receptive field is also the same as that of the vocoder; It enables the auxiliary predictor to efficiently provide acoustic information to the vocoder input $I$.
+In addition, as the auxiliary predictor is only used for the training stage, the number of parameters and computational complexity are not increased.